Project 2030: A Radical Plan to Solve Global Challenges

 - Goal 3: Ensure healthy lives.
 What it means to be healthy should not be dictated by a global pharmaceutical industry and medical system.
 We propose that nanotechnology combined with artificial intelligence and machine learning replaces both the medical and pharmaceutical industries, where individuals become more informed about their health and can take more accountability for prevention rather than cure.

 - Goal 4: Ensure quality education.
 The current education system globally achieves one thing only: conformity to the current social contract.
 We propose personalised life-long learning, where educators play the role of facilitator, guide and life coach, rather than teacher.
-The schooling system of 2017 urgently needs to start developing future-fit skills, including sense-making, adaptive thinking and cross-cultural competency.
+Our schooling system urgently needs to start developing future-fit skills, including sense-making, adaptive thinking and cross-cultural competency.

 - Goal 5: Achieve gender equality.
 The current social contract promotes structural and institutional discrimination against women and people of colour, by design.
 The system must keep us divided against each other, or we will unite as one to change the system.
 We propose making the Whole Person Index the only scale by which we measure ourselves.